AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bos.md

     + `available`, a dummy for being available on that date.

     + `price`, the listing's price on that date in US dollars, missing when the listing is not available.
-The price you see when you search Airbnb (with dates selected) is the total price divided by the number of nights you selected.
+The price that you see when you search Airbnb (with dates selected) is the total price divided by the number of nights you selected.
 The price shown is for the listing as a whole, not per person.
 Price per night can be lower if you book for several days.

-* The table `listings` contains 3,585 detailed listings in Boston.
+* The table `listings` contains about 3,500 detailed listings in Boston.
 The language in the descriptions is typically English.
 The text comes in UTF-8 encoding, so special characters may not be correctly shown in Windows machines.
 Some fields, in particular all the fields containing URL's, have been dropped.
 The remaining 61 fields are:

     + `listing_id`, described above.

     + `name`, the listing's name.
-It is a minimal description (maximum 35 characters) of the place, intended to be appealing, such as 'Sunny Bungalow in the City'.
+It is a minimal description (maximum 35 characters) of the place, intended to be appealing, such as 'Centric Bohemian next Ramblas&Macba'.

     + `summary`, a longer description (maximum 250 characters).